 27 December 1978 – 4 January 1979 Rain, flooding and snowfall

 Between four and five times the normal monthly rainfall were recorded in NE England this month, 118mm of rain fell at Arkengarthdale, Nth Yorks in 48hrs.
-The rain then turned to blizzards of snow on a gale force Easterly winds.
+The rain then turned to blizzards of snow after Christmas on gale force Easterly winds.
 Huge drifts built up over New Year.

 19-23 January 1979 Heavy snowfall